oyjt112233/Automated_Smart_Farming_System_Research_Replica/README.md

 ### This Project
 This is an academic reproduction with enhancements.
-All new code, diagrams, and documentation authored by me may be licensed under **MIT** (or a license of your choice).
+All modifications, additional code, and documentation created as part of this project are original work by me.
+No additional license is applied unless stated otherwise.

 ---

 # 🌱 **Future Improvements**
-- Integrate soil pH monitoring (which was unable to purchase)
+- Integrate soil pH monitoring (sensor not available during project period)
 - Add automatic fertilizer dispensing
 - Integrate solar power system
 - Develop a mobile app dashboard